Animadversio/Animadversio.github.io/_academic_notes/Note-on-Local-Feature-Descriptors.md

-SIFT is the pipeline of a bunch of operations.
+SIFT is the pipeline of a bunch of operations, which finds keypoints in an image and build scale+orientation invariant descriptors for them.

+Widely used in correspondence matching.

 **Reference**